Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Some financial advice doesn't necessarily apply during a recession.

-• Ignore the stock market—the news is likely to be upsetting.
+• Ignore the stock market—the news is most probably upsetting.

 • Focus on short-term ways to bring in more money, even if it means taking a job that isn’t your ideal role.